• Skip to primary navigation

 Making tacos with ground burger is a classic.
 I've taken this classic and made it something we eat in our family on a regular basis.

-Any recipe typically calling for ground beef, I substitute for ground venison or ground elk meat.
+For any recipe typically calling for ground beef, I substitute for ground venison or ground elk meat.
 We have tons and wild game is so lean so I don't worry about having it on a regular basis.

 If you don't have wild game, no worries!
 You can certainly use ground beef for these tacos!
 Since I usually substitute my wild ground game meat for ground beef, you can easily substitute ground beef in this recipe.
 Choose a lean ground beef.

-In my household we typically make tacos with two kinds of shells.
-I love the crunchy store bought taco shells and my kids love the soft corn tortillas.
+In my household, we typically make tacos with two kinds of shells.
+I love the crunchy store-bought taco shells and my kids love the soft corn tortillas.

 Soft shell tacos on a plate.